jonhadfield/sn-cli/README.md

 ``
 ## authentication

-sncli will automatically prompt for credentials (including 2FA, if set) each time you run a command.
+sn-cli will automatically prompt for credentials (including 2FA, if set) each time you run a command.
 Instead, you can set your email and/or password using environment variables:

 Setting email and password: